 Do you feel that the Ten Commandments are threatening and should be removed from public buildings?
 No. The Ten Commandments are generally good rules to live by.
 I suspect that many who find them objectionable find them so because they don’t want to be reminded that they are living up to a lower standard of morality or they don’t wish to be held accountable for their actions.

 Do you feel the phrase “under God” in our Pledge of Allegiance should be removed?
-No. It’s my understanding that the words “under God” were not part of the original pledge.
+No, but I’m fine with removing them.
+It’s my understanding that the words “under God” were not part of the original pledge.
 There are differing accounts about how they were added.
 I’m not particularly religious and even a bit agnostic but I don’t have a problem with the phrase.
 Nobody’s saying what God we’re under.
 If you don’t believe in any God at all, then it’s a meaningless phrase.

 There were also some questions asking me to rate Congress, the President (I assume Bush), the Supreme Court, local public schools, the military, and the press.
 I rated most about average with the exception of Bush, the military, and the press.
 I rate Bush rather low and the military on the high side.
 I think our military does a fantastic job.
 I don’t agree with the national leadership.
 The troops in Iraq and Afghanistan should have everything they need to accomplish their objectives.
 The national leadership needs to clearly define those objectives and empower the military to accomplish them.